 The absolute radiometric calibration of both instruments is an important error source in DWR measurements.
-While the error of the absolute radiometric calibration of POLDIRAD is estimated to be ± 0.5 dB following the validation with an external device (Reimann, 2013), the budget laboratory calibration of MIRA-35 following Ewald et al. (2019) is estimated to be ± 1.0 dB.
+While the error of the absolute radiometric calibration of POLDIRAD is estimated to be $\pm 0.5 \, dB$ following the validation with an external device (Reimann, 2013), the budget laboratory calibration of MIRA-35 following Ewald et al. (2019) is estimated to be $\pm 1.0 \, dB$.

-In order to test for a systematic ZDR bias, we exploited POLDIRAD measurements during vertically pointing scans (also known as birdbath scans, e.g., Gorgucci et al., 1999) in a liquid cloud layer performed on the 4th April 2019.
-The measurements indicated that ZDR has an offset of about +0.15 dB as ZDR values are expected to be near 0 dB for this case due to the spherical apparent shape of liquid droplets.
-Although the examined calibration study from the 4th April 2019 was conducted three months later, we consider this ZDR offset to be reliable since calibration efforts showed similar values over the past years.
+In order to test for a systematic ZDR bias, we exploited POLDIRAD measurements during vertically pointing scans (also known as birdbath scans, e.g., Gorgucci et al., 1999) in a liquid cloud layer performed on 4 April 2019.
+The measurements indicated that ZDR has an offset of about +0.15 dB as ZDR values are expected to be near 0 dB for this case due to the apparent spherical shape of liquid droplets.
+Although the examined calibration study from 4 April 2019 was conducted 3 months later, we consider this ZDR offset to be reliable since calibration efforts showed similar values over the past years.
 Recent studies (Ryzhkov et al., 2005; Frech and Hubbert, 2020; Ferrone and Berne, 2021) confirm the stability of ZDR offsets for even longer time periods as long as the integrity of the antenna is maintained and wet radome effects are avoided.
-In Fig. A1 (Appendix A), examples of radar reflectivity Z_e, differential reflectivity ZDR as well as a scatter plot showing the average ZDR offset are presented.
+In Fig. A1 (Appendix A), examples of radar reflectivity Ze, differential reflectivity ZDR, and a scatter plot showing the average ZDR offset are presented.
 The scatters in the last panel (Fig. A1c) indicate the median ZDR value averaged over the full measurement period, shown in Fig. A1a, for each vertical radar bin within the cloud layer.
-The data were acquired by super sampling the 150 m pulse in 75 m range steps to enhance the signal statistics.
+The data were acquired by super-sampling the 150 m pulse in 75 m range steps to enhance the signal statistics.
 To further ensure the stability of ZDR bias, an additional calibration validation was conducted following the Ryzhkov and Zrnic (2019) approach (described in their Sect.
 6.2.4).
-Our measurement dataset from January 2019 was filtered for large Z_e regions and intermediate temperatures for dry and large aggregates.
-This analysis yielded a median ZDR = 0.2 dB for these areas, where ice aggregates are expected, indicating that POLDIRAD was well calibrated during the period of this study.
+Our measurement dataset from January 2019 was filtered for large $Z{\rm e}$ regions and intermediate temperatures for dry and large aggregates.
+This analysis yielded a median ZDR = 0.2 dBfor these areas where ice aggregates are expected, indicating that POLDIRAD was well calibrated during the period of this study.

 Another error that should be considered is the random error, especially for ZDR measurements at low signal levels.
-To detect and filter out regions with high ZDR noise we compare the local (3 range gates) standard deviation ZDR{stdv} with the local mean ZDR{mean}.
-Subsequently, we only include regions where the signal ZDR{mean} exceeds the noise ZDR{stdv} by one order of magnitude.
+To detect and filter out regions with high ZDR noise we compare the local (three range gates) standard deviation ZDR{SD} with the local mean ZDR{mean} .
+Subsequently, we only include regions where the signal ZDR{mean} exceeds the noise ZDR{SD} by 1 order of magnitude.
 An example of this approach can be found in Fig. A2 (Appendix A).

-In our case of spatially separated radar instruments, an azimuthal misalignment between both instruments had to be excluded to obtain meaningful DWR measurements.
+In our case of spatially separated radar instruments, an azimuthal misalignment between the two instruments had to be excluded to obtain meaningful DWR measurements.
 To this end, we performed several solar scans with both instruments in spring 2019 to confirm their azimuthal pointing accuracy (e.g., Reimann and Hagen, 2016).
 Here, we found an azimuth offset of -0.2° for POLDIRAD and an azimuth offset of $+0.1^{\circ}$ for MIRA-35.
 Consecutive solar scans confirmed the azimuthal pointing accuracy within $\pm 0.1^{\circ}$.
 Despite the small azimuthal misalignment, the radar beam centroids of both instruments were clearly within the respective other beam width during our measurement period in 2019.